lambdamusic/Ontospy/docs/_build/html/_sources/installation.txt

 - `github3 <https://github3py.readthedocs.org/en/master/>`_
 - `pyfiglet <https://github.com/pwaller/pyfiglet>`_

-**Note**: all of the above will install automatically when you install OntoSPy.
+**Note**: all of the above will install automatically when you install OntoSpy.